linfengfrank/EE4314_UAV/README.md

 - Values are used in MATLAB/Simulink (defined in **`Init.m`** and **`Init_control.m`**) and Gazebo-based simulations.
 - All the details can be found in the paper [Gestelt: A framework for accelerating the sim-to-real transition for swarm UAVs](./doc/Gestelt_A_Framework_for_Accelerating_the_Sim-To-Real_Transition_for_Swarm_UAVs.pdf).
+- You can also find details about [gestelt](https://github.com/Temasek-Dynamics/gestelt).

 ---